Authorized Awlgrip Distributor Serving All of Florida | Call for Professional & Contractor Pricing

 What Is the Awlgrip Paint System?

 Awlgrip is a multi-component polyurethane and acrylic urethane marine coating system designed for professional yacht finishing, refit work, and OEM new builds.
 A complete Awlgrip job is not a single product — it is a layered system of substrate-specific cleaners, fairing compounds, epoxy primers, surfacer primers, topcoats, converters, and reducers, each engineered to work together.
-Skipping a layer or substituting an incompatible converter is the single most common cause of finish failure.
+Skipping a required layer or using an incompatible converter is a common cause of coating adhesion, curing, and finish failures.

 At Fiberglass Florida, we stock the full Awlgrip line and ship statewide from Brevard County.
 This guide walks through how the system fits together, which products to choose for fiberglass, gelcoat, aluminum, and previously painted substrates, and the mix ratios, recoat windows, and environmental conditions that determine whether your finish lasts twelve months or twelve years.